rektide/nvim-auto-listen/README.md

   - If string: use that literal name (e.g., `.nvim.custom.socket`)
   - Note: Always uses current working directory name, even with `socket_xdg_runtime = true`.
 This prevents socket conflicts between different projects.
 - `socket_hidden` (boolean, default: `true`): Create hidden socket file (with leading dot).
+- `project_root` (string[]|false|nil, default: `{"README.md", "package.json", "Cargo.toml", "pyproject.toml"}`): Array of filenames to search for when determining project root.
+When not using `socket_xdg_runtime`, the plugin recurses up from the current working directory until it finds a directory containing one of these files.
+Set to `false` to disable project root detection and use the current directory directly.
+Set to a custom array to override the default list.
+When `nil`, the default list is used.
 - `autorun` (boolean, default: `true`): Automatically start server on Neovim startup.

 ## Socket Path Calculation